 What is an early career scientist?

 The EGU offers awards and medals to early career scientists each year during the annual EGU General Assembly.
-These include the Arne Richter Award for Outstanding Early Career Scientists, which is Union wide, as well as field-specific Division Outstanding Early Career Scientists Awards.
+These include the Arne Richter Awards for Outstanding Early Career Scientists, which is Union wide, as well as field-specific Division Outstanding Early Career Scientists Awards.

 For information on how to nominate a candidate for one of the Division Outstanding Early Career Scientists Awards, please see the proposal and selection of candidates page on the EGU website.
 If you nominate someone for an award, make sure you include everything on the checklist for submitting nominations.